skoolkid/skoolkit/sphinx/source/man/tap2sna.py.rst

 addition, 19 instances of 'INC B' outside a tape-sampling loop were executed, and the corresponding figure for 'DEC B' is 9.

-If a game's custom loader uses exactly one type of tape-sampling loop, specifying the corresponding accelerator by name may reduce the loading time.
+Specifying by name the types of tape-sampling loop used by a game's custom loader may reduce the loading time.
 The names of the available tape-sampling loop accelerators are:

 |
 |  ``alkatraz`` (Alkatraz)